-However, the crank system presented some problems in the upwards movement, where the platform would tilt, and the system would lock up.
-Therefore, an overhaul of the system was done, however the new design is not presented since it was submitted of a patent.
-Nonetheless, one of the changes performed was the replacement of the Hall's effect magnetic angular sensor with a potentiometer for measuring the angle of the lever.
 The design of a cyclic creep testing machine for SLJs with PSAs was successful, resulting in a design that can capture the behaviour of the adhesives in the two testing conditions considered for validation.
 This design also allows for adjustability of the length of the adhesive joint as well as for the cyclic loading conditions by adjusting the waveform parameters to control the frequency and duty cycle.
-As future works, the validation of the design could be continued for testing conditions at other temperatures, since only room temperature was evaluated here.
+Finally, the preliminary results for testing with different substrate and temperature proved to capture the cyclic behaviour of the tested PSA.